UVa Course Catalog (Unofficial, Lou's List)

 Continuation of ACCT 2010.
 Approximately one third of the course deals with additional financial accounting topics, emphasizing managerial considerations and financial analysis.
 Cost accumulation, allocation, and product cost methods are studied in a manufacturing setting.
 Matters such as evaluation of performance planning, cost behavior, and special decisions are emphasized.
 Prerequisite: ACCT 2010.

-Continuation of ACCT 3010.
-Explores additional financial accounting topics with focus on managerial considerations and financial analysis.
+Focuses on managerial considerations and financial analysis.
 Cost accumulation, allocation, and product cost methods are studied in a manufacturing setting.
 Matters such as evaluation of performance planning, cost behavior, and special decisions are emphasized.
-Prerequisite: ACCT 3010 or ACCT 2010
+Recommended prerequisite: ACCT 3010.

 ACCT 3110Intermediate Accounting I (3)